demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

     }
 ```

-With this we have successfully added support for creating a new tweet.
+With this, we have successfully added support for creating a new tweet.

 To invoke this HTTP API from the front end, let's create a new javascript file *FsTweet.Web/assets/js/wall.js* and update it as below